Lynn Westmoreland: Political campaigns

 Westmoreland won a plurality of votes in the Republican primary election in 2004, but faced fellow Republican Dylan Glenn in a runoff.
 Westmoreland received 55.5% of the vote in the runoff.
 The district was so heavily Republican that Westmoreland's primary victory was tantamount to election in November.
 He routed his Democratic opponent, businesswoman Silvia Delamar, with almost 76% of the vote.
 The district was renumbered as the 3rd in 2006 and made even more Republican than its predecessor.
 Westmoreland was reelected five more times from this district with no substantive opposition.

 Later career

 Westmoreland is an appointed member of the Office of Congressional Ethics, a nonpartisan, independent committee charged with overseeing outside ethics complaints against members of Congress.

 Personal life

 He resides in Grantville, Georgia, with his wife, Joan; they have three children and nine grandchildren.
-His daughter, Marcy Sakrison, ran unsuccessfully in the 2019 special election for a seat the Georgia House of Representatives.
+His daughter, Marcy Sakrison, ran unsuccessfully in the 2019 special election for a seat in the Georgia House of Representatives.